 - Or you could choose transaction first and give $5.00 of money back to the customer and $1.00 of credit on the account.

 Line item refunds

-Line item refunds allows you to select the specific line items to refund from the invoice, including the quantity and whether or not you want to prorate the amount based on the current period.
+Line item refunds allows you to select the specific line items to refund from the invoice, including the quantity and whether or not you want to prorate the amount based on the current period (Note: unless the ‘prorate’ option is selected, the full amount will be refunded by default).
 We handle the calculations for any discount or tax if applicable for the refund, which you can verify on the preview page before confirming the refund.
 The feature is available in your Admin Panel and also via API.

 Once you confirm and the refund is successful, we create a refund invoice so that you can pass along to your customer or store internally for your own records.